Shigehiro/Docker_compose_BIND_internal_servers_ipv4_v6/README.md

 # 2. Description

 - This compose file launchs two internal root DNS, two .com, four example[N].com BIND containers.
-- As for example[N].com zones, you can generate multiple example zones(example0.com, example1.com ..) with a python scrip located at Python_get_zone_conf directory.
+- As for example[N].com zones, you can generate multiple example zones(example0.com, example1.com ..) files with a python script located at Python_get_zone_conf directory.
-- This compose launchs dig client container and BIND Cache coninter as well for the testing
+- This compose launchs a `dig client` container and a `BIND Cache` container as well for the testing

 # 3. How to use